NAD+ Skincare: What It Is and How It Works

 What is NAD+ in skincare?

-NAD+ in skincare refers to products that use either NAD+ itself or its precursors, like niacinamide or NMN, to support cell repair, boost collagen, and reduce visible signs of aging.
+NAD+ in skincare refers to products that use NAD+ or its precursors, like niacinamide or NMN, to support cell repair, support collagen, and address the visible signs of aging.

 Is NAD+ better than collagen?

 They work differently.
-Collagen is a structural protein, while NAD+ helps your cells make energy and repair damage.
-Supporting NAD+ can help your body naturally maintain collagen and elastin production.
+Collagen is a structural protein, while NAD+ helps cells make energy and repair damage.
+Supporting NAD+ may help the body maintain its own collagen and elastin production.

-No, but they’re connected.
-Niacinamide is a form of vitamin B3 that acts as a precursor to NAD+, meaning it helps your body make more NAD+.
+No, but they are connected.
+Niacinamide is a form of vitamin B3 that acts as a precursor to NAD+, meaning it helps the body make more NAD+.

 What are the side effects of NAD+?

-Topical NAD+ and its precursors, like niacinamide, are generally considered safe and well-tolerated.
+Topical NAD+ and its precursors, like niacinamide, are generally well-tolerated.
 Rarely, people with sensitive skin may notice mild redness or irritation.

 NAD+ supports cellular energy, DNA repair, and healthy skin function.
-In skincare, it’s linked to smoother texture, better hydration, improved elasticity, and reduced wrinkles.
+In skincare, it is discussed in the context of smoother texture, better hydration, improved elasticity, and the look of fewer wrinkles.

 2 Responses